Selaginella: Description

 Selaginella species are creeping or ascendant plants with simple, scale-like leaves (microphylls) on branching stems from which roots also arise.
 The stems are aerial, horizontally creeping on the substratum (as in Selaginella kraussiana), sub-erect (Selaginella trachyphylla) or erect (as in Selaginella erythropus).
 The vascular steles are polystelic protosteles.
 Stem section shows the presence of more than two protosteles.
 Each stele is made up of diarch (having two strands of xylem) and exarch (growing outward in) xylems.
 The steles are connected with the cortex by means of many tube-like structures called trabeculae, which are modified endodermal cells with casparian strips on their lateral walls.
 The stems contain no pith.

 In Selaginella, each microphyll and sporophyll has a small scale-like outgrowth called a ligule at the base of the upper surface.
 The plants are heterosporous with spores of two different size classes, known as megaspores and microspores.
+In Selaginella rupestris fertilization takes place while the megaspore is still attached to the parent plant, and is only released after the embryo has produced cotyledons and a root.

 Unusual for the lycopods, which nearly always have microphylls with a single unbranched vein, the microphylls of a few Selaginella species contain a branched vascular trace.

 Under dry conditions, some species of Selaginella can survive dehydration.
 In this state, they may roll up into brown balls and be uprooted, but can rehydrate under moist conditions, become green again and resume growth.
 This phenomenon is known as poikilohydry, and poikilohydric plants such as Selaginella bryopteris are sometimes referred to as resurrection plants.

+There is no evidence of whole genome duplication in Selaginella's evolutionary history.
+Instead they have gone through tandem gene duplications, which is particularly noticeable in genes relevant for desiccation tolerance.

+Their chloroplasts are missing about two-thirds of their plastidial tRNA genes, which are instead found in the genome of the nucleus.
+The genus is unique among vascular plants in having species with monoplastidic cells, single giant chloroplasts, located mostly in their dorsal epidermal cells, but also in the upper mesophyll of some species.
+This appears to be a derived traits and an adaptation to low-light conditions, having originated at least twice.
+Cells with multiplastidic chloroplasts, more than ten chloroplasts per cell, are considered most basal, and are found in species exposed to more light.
+Oligoplastidic cells, cells with 3 to ten chloroplasts, are more adated to weaker light, and the monoplastidic species being the most shade-loving forms.
+It is estimated that 70% of Selaginella species are monoplastidic.
+These receive just 0.4~2.1% of full sunlight, while species with multiple chloroplasts live in open places where they on average receive more than 40.5% of full sunlight.